last-voice/mounty/README.md

 Via checkboxes you can decide between the following:

 - _Taxi mode_ on/off: If on and you are in a group, prefer your taxi mount to summon and call for your friend to hop on.\
-- _Don't fly mode_ on/off: The category of winged mounts is (mostly) ignored.
+- _Don't fly mode_ on/off: Your winged mounts will (mostly) be ignored.
 Helpful if you joined friends, who can't fly yet and don't want to be left behind.

 In the end its quite simple.
 When the magic key is pressed, it goes like this: